Robust Anomaly Detection through Multi-Modal Autoencoder Fusion for Small Vehicle Damage Detection: Results and Discussion

 \section{Results and Discussion}

-We evaluated various loss functions on the validation dataset to improve model performance Initially, MSE was chosen due to its simplicity and effectiveness in regression tasks.
-However, the performance was suboptimal, prompting us to explore logarithmic loss functions like Logcosh, which can handle outliers more robustly and provide smoother gradients.
-Additionally, we implemented SSIM loss, which assesses structural similarity rather than point-wise errors, offering a different perspective on image quality.
+This section discusses the results and analysis of the proposed models and loss functions.
+We evaluated various loss functions on the validation dataset to improve model performance.
+Initially, MSE was chosen due to its simplicity and effectiveness in regression tasks.
+However, the performance was suboptimal, prompting exploration of logarithmic loss functions such as Log-Cosh, which handle outliers more robustly and provide smoother gradients.
+Additionally, SSIM loss was implemented, as it assesses structural similarity rather than point-wise errors, offering a perceptual perspective on image quality.

-Based on the evaluation of different loss functions in our validation data set, we observed distinct performance variations as shown in Figure \ref{fig:roc_auc22}.
-The Logcosh loss function achieved the highest AUC of 0.778, indicating its robustness in handling outliers and providing stable gradients, which likely contributed to its superior performance.
-MSE was followed with an AUC of 0.739, demonstrating its effectiveness but also its sensitivity to outliers, which might have impacted its results.
-MSLE recorded an AUC of 0.728, suggesting that while it can be beneficial for targets with exponential growth, it did not outperform Logcosh in this context.
+Based on the evaluation of different loss functions on the validation dataset, distinct performance variations were observed, as shown in Figure \ref{fig:roc_auc22}.
+The Log-Cosh loss function achieved the highest AUC of 0.778, indicating its robustness in handling outliers and providing stable gradients, which likely contributed to its superior performance.
+MSE followed with an AUC of 0.739, demonstrating effectiveness but also sensitivity to outliers, which may have affected results.
+MSLE achieved an AUC of 0.728, suggesting that while it can be beneficial for targets exhibiting exponential growth, it did not outperform Log-Cosh in this context.
 Lastly, SSIM loss had the lowest AUC of 0.513.
-Although SSIM excels at capturing structural similarity, it may not align well with the ROC-AUC metric, which focuses on classification performance.
-In general, Logcosh emerged as the most effective loss function, balancing outlier handling and maintaining smooth learning dynamics.
+Although SSIM excels at capturing structural similarity, it may not align well with the ROC–AUC metric, which focuses on classification performance.
+Overall, Log-Cosh emerged as the most effective loss function, balancing outlier handling and maintaining smooth learning dynamics.

-We also compared our models in mono-modal and multi-modal approaches against the same test dataset.
-The monomodels for acceleration and audio are denoted by \textit{MAcc} and \textit{MAud}.
-The joint variant, convolutional, and pool variant are denoted by \textit{MAA1}, \textit{MAA2} and \textit{MAA3} respectively.
-Furthermore, based on paper (\citet{Nagrani2021AttentionBF}, two attention units are placed between three layers, and a bottleneck fusion is formed.
-This architecture is denoted by \textit{MBotF}.
-And an attention layer on the joint representation denoted by \textit{MAtten}.
+We also compared our models in mono-modal and multi-modal configurations using the same test dataset.
+The mono-modal models for acceleration and audio are denoted by \textit{MAcc} and \textit{MAud}, respectively.
+The joint, convolutional, and pooling variants are denoted by \textit{MAA1}, \textit{MAA2}, and \textit{MAA3}.
+Furthermore, following the work of \citep{Nagrani2021AttentionBF}, two attention units were introduced between three layers to form a bottleneck fusion architecture, denoted by \textit{MBotF}.
+An attention layer applied to the joint representation is denoted by \textit{MAtten}.